angelofallars/angelofallars/README.md

 I'm available for hiring remotely.
 I can leverage my 2+ years of professional experience to build solid web development solutions in Go, Rust, Python, HTMX and more.

-You can take a look at my resume [here](https://angelo.fallaria.com/resume.pdf).
-If you're interested, please contact me at `ba.fallaria <at> gmail.com`.

 #### 👋 About me

 Hi!
 I'm Angelo, a 22-year-old software engineer and open-source maintainer.
 I code on Linux (using Neovim btw).